dlebansais/Easly-Language/Doc/Nodes/Feature/AttributeFeature.md

 # Attribute Feature

-An attribute is where data is stored.
+An attribute is the main way to store data.
 An Easly program contains many classes (and libraries to group them), and each class contains usually several attributes that describe:

 + The data stored, in one or more attributes.
-+ How the data must be interpreted, which is the goal of the attribute type.
++ How the data must be interpreted, by way of the attribute type.

 ## Attribute name

 An attribute has a name, and a type.
-The name is how attribute are accessed, and referenced in general, from other parts of the program.
+The name is how attributes are accessed, and referenced in general, from other parts of the program.
 The type describe how to interpret the data.

 For example, the following attribute